 Garages are often thought of as dark, dingy places that collect dirt from your car and are difficult to keep clean.
 However, with a little bit of work, and the best garage floor, you can create an innovative garage that you will actually want to spend time in.

 One of the most important parts of transforming your garage is flooring.
 Most garages have floors made of concrete that are traps for dirt.
 As your car comes in from outside, grime, mud, and salt that was on your tires get tracked onto your garage floors.
 And don’t forget about oil drips, chemicals, and moisture.
 And the worst part is, there’s no easy way to clean it and prevent stains and deterioration.
 However, there are a lot of garage floor options that can make a huge difference.
+To help you decide what type of flooring you should install in your garage, we’ve supplemented this guide with a Pinterest Board and dropped in some of our more useful comparison charts and product picks.

 The three most common types of garage floors are garage floor tiles and garage floor mats; and garage floor coatings including paint and 2-part epoxy coatings.

-Here’s how to select the best option for your garage floor makeover:
+Now here’s how to select the best option for your garage floor makeover:

 Best Garage Floors: Tiles and Mats